 While there is a place for legitimate diagnosis and we do not want to be in denial of any real or potential problems, misdiagnosis or incorrect labeling can be detrimental.

-Jane performed seemingly menial duties—housekeeping, juicing carrots, bagging food.
+Jane performed seemingly menial duties—housekeeping, dish washing, juicing carrots, bagging food, and gardening.
 She dropped out of a very basic physiology class twice, nutrition, and other health courses.
 She relearned the basic process of reading and pronunciation.
 By concentration on her tongue and lip position, Jane could discriminate between the sounds and her speech improved enough.
-Jane also learned grammar and when to indent paragraphs, at age 37.
+At age 37, Jane also learned grammar and when to indent paragraphs.
 She attempted physiology a third time and finally succeeded.
 She eventually became a physiology instructor and has authored several health e-books with the help of proof-readers.
 You see, Jane was not mentally retarded.
 Her accurate diagnosis would have been auditory dyslexia and clinical depression.
 True story.
 I know.
 I am Jane.

 Retarded?
 No. Slow Learner?
 Definitely.
 Dyslexic?
 Yes!
 So what helped me?
 A lot of physical activity, several years of manual labor, being willing to work anywhere, starting at the beginning as an adult because, evidently, I missed many sequential steps for learning as a child.
 As I shared what I learned, my ability to understand rapidly increased.
 Support and encouragement of a few teachers and a sense of humor sustained me.
 Beyond all these blessings is a loving God.
 As a classroom teacher I have observed that these same principles have helped other slow learners to succeed too—if they stay with the program.